magarena/magarena/release/README.txt

-fix duel decks screen layout around new card size. fix so explorer/deck editor are resized optimally with new card size. new card size 480x680
+fix duel decks screen layout around new card size. fix so explorer/deck editor are resized optimally with new card size. new card size 480x680 fix for Issue 640: Downloading all card images makes future use of the 'New' filter unusable. fix for Issue 644: Add link to Firemind script submission page. clicking on a double-faced card in CardViewer will show reverse side.
+Clicking on a flip card in CardViewer will display the flipped image. fix issue 653: Make "Preview card on select only" on by default. fix for 656: Only have a single Unimplemented Status filter.

-- added the following to the card script: add 'When SN becomes monstrous' trigger support cost 'Exile a creature card from your graveyard' add GainGroupCant effect
+- added the following to the card script: generalize kicker and buyback from mana cost to any cost Add CopySpell effect
+Add 'Morbid' condition - "a creature died this turn" support ability 'Cast SN only <condition>' support ability 'Cast SN with AI only <condition>' generalize SacrificeChosen to SacrificeMultiple support cost 'tap (another)? <amount> untapped <chosen>' support cost 'untap (another)? <amount> tapped <chosen>' support cost 'remove a <type> counter from a creature you control' support effect 'prevent all damage that would be dealt to <chosen> this turn.' support effect 'tap <chosen>. it doesn't untap during its controller's next untap step.' and 'cipher.' support effect 'SN doesn't untap during your next untap step.' support effect '<chosen> doesn't untap during your next untap step.' support effect 'detain <chosen>' support effect 'tap all <group>' and 'untap all <group>' support effect 'populate' support effect 'prevent all combat damage that would be dealt this turn' add ability "SN gets <pt> and <abilities> unless <condition>" support effect 'tap or untap <chosen>' supprt effect 'prevent all combat damage that would be dealt by <chosen> this turn.'
+Add Four or More Snow Permanents condition
+Extend DoesNotUntap regEx to allow for groups.
+Add CombatDamageAny to MagicAbility

+support effect "Draw a card at the beginning of the next turn's upkeep." allow effect to include an extra rider effect joined by ~ Add AddCounterSelf() to MagicCostEvent and rename RemoveCounter() to RemoveCounterSelf() Add additional conditions support "no more than twice/thrice each turn" condition support restricted ability syntax generalize Morph to use MagicMatchedCostEvent generalized cost ExileGraveyardCreature to ExileCard effect "At the beginning of each upkeep, if no spells were cast last turn, transform SN." effect "At the beginning of each upkeep, if a player cast two or more spells last turn, transform SN." support cost 'tap an untapped <chosen>' add 'When SN becomes monstrous' trigger support cost 'Exile a creature card from your graveyard' add GainGroupCant effect